 But before we get to the list, for those unfamiliar, here’s a quick look at the kind of Good Driver discounts available out there.

-9 Kinds of Good Driver Discounts!
+Good Driver Discounts!

 First, let’s review a few basics.

-What exactly is a good driver?
+Who exactly is a good driver?

-In the bluntest terms: a good driver doesn’t get tickets and doesn’t wreck the car.
+In the bluntest terms: A good driver doesn’t get tickets and doesn’t wreck the car.